jharwell/sierra/docs/src/getting-started/setup.rst

 The key principle: **SIERRA never deletes your data.** If a directory that SIERRA needs to create already exists, it will abort during stages 1–2 rather than risk overwriting experimental results.
-Pass ``--exp-overwrite`` to override this when you deliberately want to rerun.
+Pass :ref:`--exp-overwrite<src/reference/cli:sierra-cli---exp-overwrite>` to override this when you deliberately want to rerun.
 See :ref:`philosophy` for the reasoning behind this behaviour.

 Next Steps
 ==========